Why isn’t Obsidian Open Source?

 They also want to be able to support their families by making money through the Obsidian application, which could be more difficult in an open source environment.

 There are many similar applications in the Open Source realm.
-So if you are concerned about the closed-source nature of Obsidian, there are many other options.
+So if you are concerned about the closed-source nature of Obsidian, there are other options.
 For example:

 • Logseq.
 Big community, open source.
 But not many plugins.